sSegev/SSUIViewMiniMe/README.md

 ToDo:
 -----
-1. CocoPods
-2. Rotation
+1. Rotation
-3. Other stuff
+2. Other stuff

 The MIT License (MIT)